INCF/nineml-spec/source/user_layer.rst

 +------------+-----------------------------------+----------+

 ExternalArrayValue_ elements are used to explicitly define large arrays of values.
-The array data are not stored in XML (which is slow to parse) but more efficient text or binary `HDF5 (http://www.hdfgroup.org/HDF5/) <http://www.hdfgroup.org/HDF5/>`__ formats.
+The array data are not stored within the hierarchical data format but more efficient text or binary `HDF5 (http://www.hdfgroup.org/HDF5/) <http://www.hdfgroup.org/HDF5/>`__ formats.
 As of version 1.0, the data in the external files are stored as